Stackclash/5e-vault/3. The Party/Players/Seluvis Felo'melorn.md

     advantage: false
   religion:
     value: 4
-    baseValue: 1
+    baseValue: 4
-    proficiency: true
+    proficiency: false
     expertise: false
     disadvantage: false
     advantage: false
   sleight-of-hand:
-    value: -1
+    value: 3
-    baseValue: -1
+    baseValue: 3
     proficiency: false
     expertise: false
     disadvantage: false
     advantage: false
   stealth:
-    value: -1
+    value: 3
-    baseValue: -1
+    baseValue: 3
     proficiency: false
     expertise: false
-    disadvantage: true
+    disadvantage: false
-    advantage: false
+    advantage: true
   survival:
-    value: 4
+    value: 1
-    baseValue: 4
+    baseValue: 1
     proficiency: false
     expertise: false
     disadvantage: false
     advantage: false
 racialTraits:
+  - name: Darkvision
+    description: You can see in darkness (shades of gray) up to 60 ft.
+  - name: Keen Senses
+    description: You have proficiency in the Perception skill.
-  - name: Warforged Resilience
+  - name: Fey Ancestry
-    description: You have advantage on saving throws against being poisoned, and you have resistance to poison damage.
-You are immune to disease.
-You don’t need to eat, drink, or breathe.
-You don’t need to sleep and don’t suffer the effects of exhaustion due to lack of rest, and magic can’t put you to sleep.
+    description: You have advantage on saves against being charmed, and magic can’t put you to sleep.
-  - name: Integrated Protection
+  - name: Trance
-    description: Your body has built-in defensive layers, which determine your armor class.
+    description: You don't need to sleep, but meditate semiconsciously for 4 hours a day.
+While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
+After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.
-  - name: Sentry's Rest
+  - name: Elf Weapon Training
-    description: When you take a long rest, you must spend at least 6 hours in an inactive state rather than sleeping.
-In this state, you appear inert, but it doesn’t render you unconscious, and you can see and hear as normal.
+    description: You have proficiency with the longsword, shortsword, shortbow, and longbow.
-  - name: Ability Score Increase
+  - name: Cantrip
-    description: Two different ability scores of your choice increase by 1.
+    description: You know one cantrip of your choice from the wizard spell list.
+INT is your spellcasting ability for it.
-  - name: Specialized Design
+  - name: Extra Language
-    description: You gain one skill proficiency, one tool proficiency, and fluency in one language of your choice.
+    description: You can speak, read, and write one extra language of your choice.
-  - name: Integrated Tool
-    description: A chosen tool you are proficient with is integrated into your body, and you double your proficiency bonus for any ability checks you make with it.
-You must have your hands free to use this integrated tool.
 classFeatures:
-  - name: Domain Spells
-    description: You gain domain spells based on your cleric level.
-  - name: Bonus Proficiencies
+  - name: Tools of the Trade
-    description: You gain proficiency with heavy armor and smith’s tools.
+    description: You gain proficiency with heavy armor.
+You also gain proficiency with smith's tools.
+If you already have this tool proficiency, you gain proficiency with one other type of artisan’s tools of your choice.
+  - name: Armorer Spells
+    description: You always have certain spells prepared after you reach particular levels in this class, as shown in the Armorer Spells table.
+  - name: Arcane Armor
+    description: Your metallurgical pursuits have led to you making armor a conduit for your magic.
+As an action, you can turn a suit of armor you are wearing into Arcane Armor, provided you have smith’s tools in hand.
-  - name: Blessing of the Forge
+  - name: Armor Model
-    description: At the end of a long rest, you can imbue magic into a weapon or armor by touching a nonmagical version.
-Until your next long rest or you die, the object grants a +1 bonus to either AC or attack and damage rolls.
-You can't use this feature again until you finish a long rest.
+    description: "You can customize your Arcane Armor.
+When you do so, choose one of the following armor models: Guardian or Infiltrator."
-  - name: "Channel Divinity: Artisan's Blessing"
+  - name: Extra Attack
-    description: "You can use your Channel Divinity to conduct an hour-long ritual that crafts a nonmagical item that must include some metal: a simple or martial weapon, a suit of armor, ten pieces of ammunition, a set of tools, or another metal object.
-The thing you create can be something that is worth no more than 100 gp."
+    description: You can attack twice, rather than once, whenever you take the Attack action on your turn.
-  - name: Soul of the Forge
+  - name: Magical Tinkering
-    description: You gain resistance to fire damage and while wearing heavy armor, you gain a +1 bonus to AC.
+    description: "Imbue a Tiny nonmagical object with a magical property of your choice: 5ft. radius light, up to 6 second long recorded message, emits odor or nonverbal sound, static visual effect including up to 25 words of text.
+You can affect a maximum of {{modifier:int@min:1#unsigned}} objects at a time."
   - name: Spellcasting
-    description: You can cast prepared cleric spells using WIS as your spellcasting modifier (Spell DC 15, Spell Attack 7) and prepared cleric spells as rituals if they have the ritual tag.
-You can use a holy symbol as a spellcasting focus.
+    description: You can cast prepared artificer spells using INT as your spellcasting modifier (Spell DC 15, Spell Attack 7) and prepared artificer spells as rituals if they have the ritual tag.
+You must have a spellcasting focus — specifically thieves’ tools or some kind of artisan’s tool — in hand when you cast any spell with this feature.
+  - name: Infuse Item
+    description: "Whenever you finish a long rest, you can touch up to {{scalevalue}} nonmagical objects, imbuing each of them with one of your artificer infusions, turning it into a magic item.
+You can attune yourself to the item the instant you infuse it, or you can forgo attunement so that someone else can attune to the item.
+Your infusion remains in an item indefinitely, but when you die, the infusion vanishes after {{modifier:int@min:1#unsigned}} days.
+The infusion also vanishes if you give up your knowledge of the infusion or you exceed your maximum number of infusions. "
+  - name: Artificer Infusions
+    description: You have invented numerous magical  infusions that rapidly create magic items.
+Each infusion tells you the type of item that can receive it and if the resulting magic item requires attunement.
+Some infusions specify a minimum artificer level, and unless an infusion’s description says otherwise, you can’t learn it more than once.
-  - name: Divine Domain
+  - name: Artificer Specialist
-    description: You choose a divine domain that grants you additional spells and other features related to your deity.
+    description: "The type of specialist are:"
-  - name: Channel Divinity
+  - name: The Right Tool for the Job
-    description: You can channel divine energy to fuel magical effects a number of times per short rest
+    description: With thieves’ tools or artisan’s tools in hand, you can magically create one set of artisan’s tools in an unoccupied space within 5 feet of you.
+This creation requires 1 hour of uninterrupted work, which can coincide with a short or long rest.
+Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again.
-  - name: Destroy Undead
+  - name: Tool Expertise
-    description: When an undead fails its saving throw against your Turn Undead feature, it is instantly destroyed if its CR is lower than the threshold for your level.
+    description: Your proficiency bonus is doubled for any ability check you make that uses your proficiency with a tool.
 feats: []
-raceSpells: []
+raceSpells:
+  - name: Prestidigitation
+    level: 0
+    isPrepared: true
 classSpells:
-  - name: Cleric
+  - name: Artificer
-    cantripsKnown: 4
+    cantripsKnown: 2
     spellSlots:
       max:
         - 4
-        - 3
+        - 2
-        - 3
+        - 0
         - 0
         - 0
         - 0